null-channel/AI-Traffic-Control/brain.md

 ## Current snapshot

-- Architecture: TBD (no app source checked in yet).
-Update when core services/modules exist.
+- Architecture: Planning underway for a headless Rust AI coding agent with multi-session orchestration, pluggable model providers, and core tools (discovery, file manipulation, git).
+Update when code is added.
 - Processes and policies:
   - Conventional Commits required.
 See `.cursor/rules/conventional-commits.mdc`.
   - Planning-first policy for new features.
 See `docs/process/feature-planning.md` and template `docs/templates/FEATURE_PLANNING_TEMPLATE.md`.